remo5000/LCR/README.md

 This is the code + thesis for my graduation project at the Technical University of Eindhoven, July 2016.

 This project contains several methods for answering label-constraint reachability queries (LCR-queries).
 Our major contribution is the LandmarkedIndex-method.

-Please read the thesis for a more detailed introduction and explanation of the problem.
+“
+To cite this work, please use the following reference.

+Landmark indexing for evaluation of label-constrained reachability queries.
+Lucien Valstar, George Fletcher, Yuichi Yoshida.
+SIGMOD 2017. http://doi.acm.org/10.1145/3035918.3035955

+For further details, please see the following work on which this is based.

+Landmark indexing for scalable evaluation of label-constrained reachability queries.
+Lucien Valstar.
+MSc thesis, Eindhoven University of Technology, 2016. https://pure.tue.nl/ws/files/46945317/855447-1.pdf
+“

 ## Code Example